All Articles

 Factor in how much acreage you want and determine the costs of barndominium land packages in your area, including access to roads and utilities.
 Land costs vary across Texas.

-The median price per acre for small land purchases in Texas is approximately $7,500.
+The average price for an acre in Texas runs at about $5,000.
 Land in more rural areas, such as the South Plains, costs less than in Dallas, Austin, or the Gulf Coast.

-Prices vary based on location and the type of land.
-For example, in Texas, cropland is valued at a higher cost per acre compared to pastureland, according to the USDA.
+Prices vary based on location and type of land.
+For example, Texas cropland is valued higher compared to pastureland, according to the USDA.

 Site preparation and development

-Before any building can start, the land must be prepped, and there are costs associated with that, including pulling permits and complying with zoning regulations.
+Before any building can start, there are costs associated with getting the land prepped.
+This includes pulling permits and complying with zoning regulations.

 Costs here depend on the barndominium land package: if it’s cleared, leveled, and in a buildable condition, ready to be hooked up to local utilities and septic systems, then development costs may be far less.
 On the other hand, adding utilities to the lot could be a significant investment.